nebulab/pulsar/README.md

 #

 #
-# These recipes will be available only if you're inside
+# These recipes will be available only if you're running
-# a Rack application (like Rails)
+# Pulsar inside a Rack application (like Rails) directory
 #
 load_recipes(only_app: true) do
   rails :assets_pull, :database_pull